piyushthawale19/SaaS-Inventory-Management-System/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the PIYUSH THAWALE License.